 What can I expect with PRP knee injections in Houston, Texas?

 Most knee injection treatments require a single injection.
-This is true for steroids, PRP, and BMAC or stem cell injections.
+This is true for steroids, PRP, and BMAC or stem-cell injections.
 In contrast, prolotherapy may require 15 to 20 injections into the knee joint and surrounding tissue.
-If you have PRP injections to treat knee pain, a small amount of your blood will be drawn and spun in a centrifuge to separate the platelet rich plasma from the red and white blood cells before the injection is performed.
+If you have Houston PRP injections to treat knee pain, a small amount of your blood will be drawn and spun in a centrifuge to separate the platelet-rich plasma from the red and white blood cells before the injection is performed.
 Before BMAC treatment, we remove a small amount of your bone marrow and spin it in a centrifuge to create a concentrate that is injected into the affected area.